Garenpku/Paper-Reading/README.md

 [Word-Based Dialog State Tracker with RNN](https://github.com/Garenpku/Paper-Reading/blob/master/Word-Based%20DST%20with%20RNN.pdf)

 ## Natural Language Generator
 This module takes the raw sentence, dialog state and the policy made by the system as input and generates a natural language sentence.
-Generally speaking rule-based, template-based and neural-based mothods are used in this module.
+Generally speaking rule-based, template-based and sequence mothods are used in this module.

 [Semantically Conditioned LSTM for NLG](https://github.com/Garenpku/Paper-Reading/blob/master/Semantically%20Conditioned%20LSTM%20for%20NLG.pdf)